 And for his mock interview service, Sandy Kreisberg of HBSGuru.com fame now bills clients $550, up 83% from four years ago.
 “The mock interview price went up because of the congested period that HBS interviews are now held,” explains Kreisberg, “so you can view it as similar to Uber pricing.”

-Most of the price increases have been across the board, impacting everything from hourly consulting rates to the comprehensive consulting packages that include everything from analysis of one’s profile and resume to coaching prep for admission interviews.
+Most of the price increases in what MBA consulting firms charge have been across the board, impacting everything from hourly consulting rates to the comprehensive consulting packages that include everything from analysis of one’s profile and resume to coaching prep for admission interviews.
 In the past four years, the hourly consulting rate at mbaMission has gone to $290 with a two-hour minimum from $250, while at Expartus it has increased to $375 an hour from $350.
 The all-in packages for a single school now range from a low of $2,997 at Expartus to as much as Stacy Blackman’s $4,425 for a single school (see table below).

 ‘I DON’T THINK THAT FEWER WORDS NECESSARILY EQUATES TO LESS WORK’

 How can consulting cost more when there is presumably less work to do?

 Admission consultants defend their prices on the basis that consulting is not merely an essay writing and editing service.
 “That’s a big part of it, of course, but there is much more to it,” insists Stacy Blackman whose consulting firm bears her name.
 “There’s up-front strategy, developing the stories that play out across the entire application, recommendations, interview, resume, wait list efforts.
 We have a top notch team and pay them well, and in recent years, there are many more individuals from my team touching every ‘All In’ package: flight tester, social consultant, video interview reviewer and client liaison in addition to primary consultant.
 None of that is related to word count requested for essays.”